All right, hour two, Sean Hannity Show, toll-free, 800-941.

 If you want to be a part of the program, quick break right back this Friday, Hannity Tonight Live on the Fox News channel.

-Uh, we've got a great lineup, Joe Tacopina.
+Uh, we've got a great lineup.

-And we got so much going on tonight.
+Joe Takapina will check in with Laura Trump, and we got so much going on tonight.

-Nine Eastern, set your DVR, a busy Friday news night, and uh quick break right back.
+Nine Eastern, set your DVR, a busy Friday news night, and uh, quick break right back.

-Now, it's a financially devastating scam.
+Now, it's a financially devastating scam, it's called home title theft.

 Now, cyber thieves hunt for the title of your home online, then they'll forge your signature on a transfer document stating that you sold them your home when you didn't.

-Then they'll take out loans on your home with your equity, or they'll sell it to an unsuspecting buyer.
+Then they'll take out loans on your home with your equity or they'll sell it to an unsuspecting buyer.

-And by the way, they're gone.
+And by the way, they're gone, your money's gone also.

-And now you're hiring attorneys to try and save your home.
+Your home is not in your name anymore, and now you're hiring attorneys to try and save your home.

 I protect my home, my equity with home title lock.